-INFORMATION REPORTED NON-FEDERAL PROPERTY HUMAN CAPITAL RESEARCH AND DEVELOPMENT 1.
-Annual investment by category or level Include full cost of the investment made for the current year, including description of Federal property transferred to state and local governments, and the preceding 4 years.
-Report additional years of data if it provides a better indication of investment.
-Include full cost of the investment made for the current year and the preceding 4 years.
-Report additional years of data if it provides a better indication of investment.
-Include full cost of the investment made for the current year and the preceding 4 years.
-Report additional years of data if it provides a better indication of investment.
-2. Description of major programs Describe major programs involving Federal investments, including description of programs or policies under which non-cash assets are transferred to state and local governments.
+INICODALATION MON EEDED AT THUMAN DECEADOH AND INFORMATION NON-FEDERAL HUMAN RESEARCH AND REPORTED PROPERTY CAPITAL DEVELOPMENT 1.
+Annual investment by Include full cost of the Include full cost of the Include full cost of the category or level investment made for the investment made for investment made for the , current year, including the current year and current year and the description of Federal the preceding 4 years. preceding 4 years.
+Report property transferred to state Report additional years additional years of data if it and local governments, and of data if it provides a provides a better indication the preceding 4 years.
+Report of investment.

+additional years of data if it provides a better indication of investment. better indication of investment.
+2. Description of major programs Describe major programs involving Federal investments, including description of programs or policies under which noncash assets are transferred to state and local governments.
 Describe major education and training programs considered Federal investments.
 Describe major research and development programs.